jquintus/jquintus.github.io/_posts/2019/2019-01-02-One-On-One-Meeting-Structure.md

   - management
 ---

-I hold one on one meetings bi-weekly with my direct reports mostly in order to get feedback from them about how they are doing.
+I hold one on one meetings bi-weekly with my direct reports for two reasons.
+First, I want to get feedback from them about how they are doing.
 Do they need help?
 Do they need more work?
 Different work?
 Is there something bothering them that isn't going to come up without prodding?

+Secondly, I use the to discuss career growth and progression.
+What are the options (both in the current company and in other companies) for their long term career?
+What do they want for their long term plans?
+Given that, what should they be doing now to work towards that?

+This is their time to voice their concerns and ask questions.

 ## Format of the One on One